 It got me thinking about recipes – and what defines a new recipe – since surely almost every conceivable combination of ingredients has appeared in a recipe somewhere, at some time.

 Take for example pumpkin scones.
 I’ve been on a pumpkin kick of late.
 I thought I’d make some scones and rather than hunt through my own recipe file, I googled pumpkin scones.
 I came up with 3,750,000 hits – and the first thing to appear in my search was a Starbuck’s pumpkin scone-clone recipe.
 A stack of similar recipes followed.
 I can’t decide if this is a form of plagiarism or not.
 I think it comes down to correct attribution.

 When I published my cookbook – A Taste of Wintergreen – I did some research about what constitutes an original recipe.
 One of the best resources I found about recipe attribution was an article by David Lebovitz at http://foodblogalliance.com/a/recipe-attribution/.

-Essentially if you change three or more ingredients in a recipe – you can call it your own.
+Essentially if you change three or more ingredients in a recipe and rewrite the methodology – you can call the recipe your own.
 My own rule about this is that changes must be substantive – not adjusting measurements or adding or subtracting spices!
 If in doubt – you should indicate where the inspiration came from.
 Citing sources is the best and safest way to avoid anything vaguely smacking of plagiarism.